-From the Mound to a Mega Casino: Westminster goes wild on £160m of wasteful projects
+From the Mound to a Mega Casino: Westminster Conservatives go wild on £160m of wasteful projects

 - The £6 million Marble Arch Mound.
 Westminster taxpayers have had to fund this epitome of Conservative incompetence and largesse, which has made our city a laughing stock around the world.
 Even the council’s own internal review highlighted how the council’s political leadership failed to ask basic questions or check on what was going on.

 - £2 million pumped into the Sir Simon Milton University Technical College, built despite local residents’ objections and closing after only a few years of operation.